ANii693/Historical-places-in-India.github.io/ReadMe.md

 Webpage Includes Images of historical places and brief description of that Images

-The Web Page is also Responsive
+The Web Page is also Responsive Using *css grid box* concept

-     'Uses css grid concept'

 Had learnt these concepts on the go that's why you may find wired lines in the html and surely it would be optimized(better presented)